-Description The proportion of infants with HbSS and HbS/β thalassaemia who are offered penicillin (or alternative) prophylaxis by ≤90 days of age Rationale To ensure optimum protection against invasive pneumococcal infection before the onset of hyposplenism (see page 9) Definition Number of infants with SCD offered penicillin (or equivalent) prophylaxis ≤90 days Number of infants born with SCD and eligible for antibiotic prophylaxis Expressed as a percentage Infants with HbSC disease are excluded becaus only available for giving penicillin prophylaxis to cland HbS/β thalassaemia.
-However, most centres prophylaxis to children with HbSC disease as hyp develop but at a later age hildren with HbSS will offer penicillin Performance thresholds Acceptable: ≥95% Achievable: ≥99% Caveats Record parental refusal and reason Reporting arrangements Reporting focus: paediatric service Data source: paediatric service responsible for su newborn outcomes system bmission to Reporting period Annually: 1 April-31 March Deadline: 30 September See dashboard HAEM04B Screening to access to o specialist care
+Description The proportion of infants with HbSS and HbS/β 0 thalassaemia who are offered penicillin (or alternative) prophylaxis by ≤90 days of age Rationale To ensure optimum protection against invasive pneumococcal infection before the onset of hyposplenism (see page 9) Definition Number of infants with SCD offered penicillin (or equivalent) prophylaxis ≤90 days Number of infants born with SCD and eligible for antibiotic prophylaxis Expressed as a percentage only available for giving penicillin prophylaxis to cl and HbS/ β^0 thalassaemia.
+However, most centres ants with HbSC disease are excluded because the evidence is available for giving penicillin prophylaxis to children with HbSS HbS/β 0 thalassaemia.
+However, most centres will offer penicillin phylaxis to children with HbSC disease as hyposplenism can belop but at a later age Performance thresholds Acceptable: ≥95% Achievable: ≥99% Caveats Record parental refusal and reason Reporting arrangements Reporting focus: paediatric service Data source: paediatric service responsible for submission to newborn outcomes system Reporting period Annually: 1 April-31 March Deadline: 30 September See dashboard HAEM04B Screening to access to o specialist care